spacevini8/hackapet/pets/stackacat/README.md

 # Stackacat
-A game about stacking cats, where you infinitely stack cats.
+A game about stacking cats, where you stack cats to the sky, beware tho your cat might fall!!

 ![game](https://i.imgur.com/WBF5wE1.png)